ethersphere/swarm-guide/contents/usage/act.rst

 The returned hash ``4b964a75ab19db960c274058695ca4ae21b8e19f03ddf1be482ba3ad3c5b9f9b`` is the hash of the access controlled manifest.

-The only way to fetch the access controlled content in this case would be to request the hash through one of the nodes that were granted access and/or posses the granted private key - either the local node that was used to upload the content or the node which was granted access through its public key
+The only way to fetch the access controlled content in this case would be to request the hash through one of the nodes that were granted access and/or posses the granted private key (and that the requesting node has been started with the appropriate ``bzzaccount`` that is associated with the relevant key) - either the local node that was used to upload the content or the node which was granted access through its public key.

-**Creating a password protected manifest (multiple recipients):**
+**Protecting content with Elliptic curve keys (multiple grantees):**

-.. note:: The ``act`` strategy requires a ``bzz-account`` to encrypt with.
-The most comfortable option in this case would be the same ``bzz-account`` you normally start your Swarm node with - this will allow you to access your content seamlessly through that node at any given point in time
+.. note:: The ``act`` strategy requires a ``bzzaccount`` to encrypt with.
+The most comfortable option in this case would be the same ``bzzaccount`` you normally start your Swarm node with - this will allow you to access your content seamlessly through that node at any given point in time

-.. note:: Grantee public keys are expected to be in an *secp256 compressed* form - 66 characters long string (e.g. ``02e6f8d5e28faaa899744972bb847b6eb805a160494690c9ee7197ae9f619181db``).
-Each grantee should appear in a separate line
+.. note:: the ``act`` strategy expects a grantee public-key list to be communicated to the CLI.
+This is done using the ``--grant-keys`` flag.
+Grantee public keys are expected to be in an *secp256 compressed* form - 66 characters long string (e.g. ``02e6f8d5e28faaa899744972bb847b6eb805a160494690c9ee7197ae9f619181db``).
+Each grantee should appear in a separate line.
+Comments and other characters are not allowed.

 .. code-block:: bash